webcomponents/webcomponents.org/DESIGN.md

 #### Collections

-Since ollections don't neccesaarily correspond to packages, we will have a separate root Firestore collection to represent element collections.
+Since collections don't neccesaarily correspond to packages, we will have a separate root Firestore collection to represent element collections.

 A simple representation of a collection would be a list of elements that belong to it.
 For this we need a way to reference an element.
 Package and custom element name works if element names are unique per package, which they should be.
 See [Identifying Elements](#identifying-elements).